.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Any special advice for a woman traveling alone (or with a few other women) in Sicily?

 There's no cause for paranoia.
 Just remember one thing: Even at the beach, in a hotel or in other public places, keep in mind that gestures or actions which might not be considered provocative in Canada, the United States, Australia or Northern Europe could be construed this way in Italy.
 That's why a Sicilian woman might seem somewhat reserved when she's alone with a man she doesn't know, even in a business situation.
 We discuss this below.
-(But it's not only a Sicilian thing; a lot of guys in Milan, Turin and Rome behave the same way.)
+(But it's not only a Sicilian thing; a lot of men in Milan, Turin and Rome behave the same way.)

 What other cultural differences will I encounter?

 Many cultural differences are so subtle that you'll hardly notice them during your stay in Sicily.
 It's probable that the most pronounced difference will be the Sicilians' unorthodox sense of time and priorities, and the long afternoon "closure" from 1 till 4.
 The pace of life is slow, and schedules seem to have little importance.
 Though this condition exists throughout Italy, it is more evident in Sicily than anywhere else.
 Realistically, such inefficiency doesn't usually bother vacationers who, after all, are in Sicily to take a break from daily pressures and have a good time.
-But you'll observe other things, too.
+But you'll probably notice other things, too.

 Drawing the Line: Throughout Sicily, and especially in Palermo, most people seem reluctant to stand on line in an orderly fashion.
 They often crowd around bank teller windows, ticket booths, food stands and cashiers with little respect for the fact that somebody else arrived there first.
-(This even happens at McDonalds, usually the epitome of efficient service.)

 While we're on the subject of restaurants, don't be surprised by the lack of a bread plate at your place, and don't bother asking for one because the staff may not know what you're talking about.
 The bread will arrive in a basket or plate from which you should serve yourself; don't worry about getting crumbs on the tablecloth.
 It's expected.

 Air Mail: Certain public services are rather inefficient.
 The postal service, for example, is terrible, with frequent delays and theft.
 If you have to send anything much more valuable than a post card or letter to another country, use a courier service.
-There are MBE (Mail Boxes Etc.) outlets in larger cities that can send a package abroad via UPS or FedEx, and they also handle Western Union money transfers; these are more efficient than bank wire transfers, which in Sicily can take weeks.
+There are MBE (Mail Boxes Etc.) outlets in larger cities that can send a package abroad via UPS or FedEx, and they also handle Western Union money transfers; these are quicker than bank wire transfers, which in Sicily can take several days.
 Consult the local phone book for an MBE store near you.
 If you do send a post card, you may have to purchase your stamps at a tobacco shop because post office windows, which usually have long lines but no automated stamp meters, sometimes run out of stamps in certain denominations (usually the ones you need).

 Return to the top of this page.

 The Law: Italy has peculiar laws that could affect you as a traveler.
 These laws are not especially cumbersome but (to Americans in particular) some may seem like invasions of personal privacy.
-In practice, Italian laws presume that everybody is dishonest (and therefore guilty of something).
+In practice, too many Italian laws presume that everybody is dishonest (and therefore guilty of something).

 For example, if the Financial Police (Guardia di Finanza), a military agency with wide-ranging powers, ask to see your receipt (scontrino) as you exit a restaurant or shop, it is because they want to ensure that the appropriate taxes were charged.
 Sales tax (value added tax) in Italy is almost 20%, and is included in the purchase price of most goods and services.
 Not having a receipt doesn't mean you're in any trouble, but it could mean an on-the-spot audit and court summons for the merchant.
-A bit bizarre, since the uniformed officers issuing the summons are armed with fully automatic sub machine guns.
+A bit bizarre, since the uniformed officers issuing the summons are over-armed, equipped with fully automatic sub-machine guns.

 Public Lust: During the passeggiata (afternoon stroll) in larger Southern cities, it's not unusual for undisciplined young men to call out to attractive young women they don't know with remarks like "Bella!" and "Pupa!"
 Sicilian women are quite accustomed to such behavior, though they usually don't encourage it.
-In itself, such practices may seem innocuous, but they do reflect the persistent attitudes of some Italian men accustomed to viewing women as potential sexual conquests rather than social equals.
+In itself, such practices are usually innocuous, but they do reflect the persistent attitudes of some Italian men accustomed to viewing women as potential sexual conquests rather than social equals.
 Throughout Italy, sexual harrassment is somewhat common in the workplace (or at least moreso than in the US and the UK), and southern men seem to do it more openly than northerners.

 Return to the top of this page.